-Parents will be advised of the outcome of their application in writing.
+You will be advised of the outcome of their application in writing.
 Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.
 If there are no places available, a request can be made that the child is added to the waiting list (see above).
-The parent has the right of appeal to an independent appeal panel if refused a place.
+You have the right of appeal to an independent appeal panel if refused a place.